Panama Canal expansion project: Estimated profitability and financing

 According to the ACP, the third set of locks would be financially profitable, producing a 12 percent internal rate of return.
 The project's financing is separate from the governmental budget.
 The state, which has a lower credit rating than the ACP, does not guarantee or endorse any loans borrowed by the ACP for the project.
 Assuming that tolls increase at an annual average rate of 3.5 percent for 20 years, and according to the traffic demand forecast and construction schedule deemed most likely by the ACP, the external financing required would be temporary and in the order of US$2.3 billion to cover peak construction activities between 2009 and 2011.

 The ACP's revenue projections are based on questionable assumptions about increased canal usage and shippers' willingness to pay higher tolls instead of seeking competing routes.
 In a bid to attract new business as well as keeping the current customers, the ACP is looking to implement financial incentives in their toll programme, including a loyalty scheme, which are expected to combat the problems raised by increased fees.
 With the cash flow generated by the expanded canal, investment costs are expected to be recovered in less than 10 years, and financing could be repaid in approximately eight.

-The $2.3 billion financing package for the canal expansion, signed in December 2008 in the midst of the global financial crisis, includes loans from the following government-owned financial institutions:
+The $2.3 billion financing package for the canal expansion, signed in December 2008 during the 2008 financial crisis, included loans from the following government-owned financial institutions: